 PEDC, FloridaWest EDA, and our counterpart economic development organizations throughout Northwest Florida intensely focus efforts in attracting and growing industries that generate maximum prosperity for our region.
 We continuously position our communities to be competitive in winning projects.
-Advanced manufacturing is a primary target, highly sought for its ability to positively impact economic growth and raise the standard of living for our residents.
-For example, manufacturers across the region are extraordinarily diverse in the dynamics of automotive, aviation, life sciences, renewable energy, chemicals, construction, and consumable goods and materials produced locally that are exported nationally and internationally.
-This wide range of productivity fuels innovation and trade, making advanced manufacturing an extremely valuable component to our economy.
+Headquarters is a primary target industry for the State of Florida as a whole and highly sought for its ability to positively impact economic growth and raise the standard of living for our residents.
+For example, there are fewer headquarters operations across the Northwest Florida region; however, these headquarters operations are extraordinarily diverse in size and dynamics spanning aviation, business services, electronics, finance, information technology, life-sciences, and manufacturing sectors throughout NW Florida, with products and services produced locally that are exported nationally and internationally.
+This wide range of productivity fuels innovation and trade, making headquarters an extremely valuable component to our economy.